-- The date and time of the data breach (i.e. when you sent the email) - how the data breach occurred - what type of 'restricted information' or 'highly restricted information' is involved - the number of data subjects affected - the number of data records affected (e.g. a breach involving the name, date of birth and address of 5 people would be 15 data records) - who has been given access to the information who should not have access - whether you know that the information has been accessed - what remedial action you have taken - any other information you think is relevant.
+- The date and time of the data breach (i.e. when you sent the email) - how the data breach occurred - Use the Information Classifications to assess whether the data involved in the breach is ordinary, restricted or highly restricted and make this known in your report to the DPO. - the number of data subjects affected - the number of data records affected (e.g. a breach involving the name, date of birth and address of 5 people would be 15 data records) - who has been given access to the information who should not have access - whether you know that the information has been accessed - what remedial action you have taken - any other information you think is relevant.